Thomas Plewman QC

 Thomas acts in commercial, professional negligence and arbitration matters.

-He is heavily engaged in financial services disputes, having spent most of 2013 acting in the $8 billion dispute in Deutsche Bank AG v Sebastian Holdings Inc EWHC 3463, and its aftermath including the application in the Court of Appeal for security for the judgment EWCA Civ 1100; and before that in Fortress Value Recovery Fund I LLC v Blue Skye Special Opportunities Fund 1 All E.R.
+He acts in substantial commercial trials across a wide compass.
+He has spent the last 8 months preparing for and appearing in the much publices dispute between Mark Holyoake and the Candy brothers.
+He is heavily engaged in financial services disputes, acting in 2016 in Goldman Sachs International v Novo Banco SA EWCA Civ 1092 and in misselling claims brought by an individual against Barclays Bank and acting for an Australian foreign exchange dealer against Citibank in claims for losses suffered on the 2015 Swiss Franc revaluation; spent most of 2013 and 2014 acting in the $8 billion dispute in Deutsche Bank AG v Sebastian Holdings Inc EWHC 3463, and its aftermath including the application in the Court of Appeal for security for the judgment EWCA Civ 1100; and before that in Fortress Value Recovery Fund I LLC v Blue Skye Special Opportunities Fund 1 All E.R.
 (Comm) 973 and EWHC 1486 (Comm).
-He is now acting for Autonomy Corporation Limited in its actions to recover losses from erstwhile directors and others arising from Hewlett Packard's acquisition of Autonomy in 2011.

-Recent cases include a successful application for permission to bring contempt proceedings in GB Minerals Holdings Ltd v Short EWHC 1387 (TCC ); the successful defence of claims for repudiation of an investment fund management agreement, QOGT Inc v IOGT Ltd EWHC 1628 (Comm), and resisting a corporate finance success fee in Cavendish CF LLP v KIMS Propco Ltd EWHC 1282 (Ch).
+Recent cases include the security for costs and abuse of process application in Holyoake v Candy EWHC 3065 (Ch); the jurisdiction appeal in Goldman Sachs International v Novo Banco SA EWCA Civ 1092, acting for shareholders in unfair prejudice claims in the BVI in CH Trustees v Omega Services Group Ltd (BVI HC 0037/2015), a successful application for permission to bring contempt proceedings in GB Minerals Holdings Ltd v Short EWHC 1387 (TCC ); the successful defence of claims for repudiation of an investment fund management agreement, QOGT Inc v IOGT Ltd EWHC 1628 (Comm), and resisting a corporate finance success fee in Cavendish CF LLP v KIMS Propco Ltd EWHC 1282 (Ch).

 Judgments in other cases in which he has recently appeared include: Sarclad Ltd v APT Technology EWHC 2640 (Ch); British Sky Broadcasting Limited and Others v Office of Communications CAT 20; Brit Inns Ltd (In Liquidation) v BDW Trading Ltd 145 Con LR 181; Erlson Precision Holdings Ltd v Hampson Industries Plc EWHC 1137 (Comm) and Everton Football Club Company Limited v Sail Group Limited EWHC 126 (QB).